 - Cranberry Sweet Potato Stuffing 2 Ways

-- For dessert toppings try my Homemade Coconut Whipped Cream or Homemade Coconut Ice Cream.
+For paleo dessert toppings try my Homemade Coconut Whipped Cream or Homemade Coconut Ice Cream.

-- The most important tip I have for cooking a relatively stress free Thanksgiving dinner is to choose several make-ahead recipes.
+- The most important tip I have for cooking a relatively stress free Thanksgiving Day is to choose several make-ahead recipes.
 And don’t overcomplicate the menu, less is more here.

-Tips for making ahead this Paleo Thanksgiving Menu:
+Make ahead tips for this Paleo Thanksgiving Menu

 - Whatever desserts you choose along with the ice cream/whipped cream can be prepped and ready to go by late morning, and before the turkey starts cooking.

-- The Homemade Cranberry Orange Sauce can be made 2-3 days in advance and refrigerated.
+- The Cranberry Orange Sauce can be made 2-3 days in advance and refrigerated.

-- For the gravy, you can mix together the tapioca starch with water and set it aside 30 minutes or so before making the gravy.
+- For the Paleo Gravy, you can mix together the tapioca starch with water and set it aside 30 minutes or so before making the gravy.
 You’ll need to mix it back together right before you add it to the gravy.

 - I personally think mashed potatoes are best made last minute.
 However you can have the potatoes cut up and in a pot covered with water hours in advance.
 You can also have the butter/ghee melted and ready to go.
 I have reheated mashed potatoes in a double boiler over simmering water, but they’re never quite as fluffy.
 Cover the mashed potatoes with foil or a lid and stir occasionally until warmed.
 Overall I don’t find this to be all that helpful because it takes up space on the stove, and it’s not quite as good.

 - And the same thing goes with roasted brussels sprouts, but you can have them trimmed and cut in half ahead of time.
-Then since I don’t have an actual recipe for these yet, toss them with a bit of olive oil, sea salt, pepper, and garlic powder.
-Then roast them at 450ºF until just tender, about 8-10 minutes.
+Then when it’s time to carve the turkey, pop them in a super hot oven and they’re ready in 15-20 minutes.

 - For the green beans, you can have them trimmed ahead of time.
 And you can also make the sauce 2-3 days in advance and refrigerate it.
 Reheat the sauce gently in a fry pan, and toss the cooked green beans in right before you serve dinner.